 To reuse my schema, you can simply duplicate the wordpress-site

-directory along side with the wordpress-base
+directory along side with the base

 directory and put in real configuration as fit.
 Such as: